 Nicola has extensive experience in pharmaceutical and biologics patent litigation including blockbuster small molecule litigation against generic companies, biologics and biosimilar litigation, antibodies, immunotherapies, genetics, vaccines, diagnostics and gene therapies.
 Nicola also acts in market leading SEP essentiality, validity and global FRAND adjudication litigation in the tech sector.
 Having served as UK and European/global co-ordinating counsel for numerous strategic IP litigation cases and drawing on more than 24 years of legal, IP, life sciences and tech experience she helps clients solve their most pressing global challenges.

 Nicola writes and speaks extensively on intellectual property litigation.
 She was named Lawyer of the Year 2017 for Life Sciences (Patent Litigation); she is ranked as a leading IP partner in Chambers Global, Chambers UK and Legal 500.
+Chambers Global 2020 recognises Nicola as a “pre-eminent” litigator who is “fantastic – extremely strategic, laser-focused and gets the right results for her clients”.
 Nicola has also been selected as one of the 10 “Most Highly Regarded Individuals” in Europe by Who’s Who Legal: Patents 2016 and was named as one of the “Top 50 women lawyers in London” in the 2015 Super Lawyers list.
 Who’s Who Legal has listed Nicola as an expert in each of Patent Lawyers, Life Sciences patent litigation and as a Thought Leader for life sciences.

 Dagg, N., Coltart, K., Lim, D., and Ooi, J. (2019) “Patent Litigation 2019: Trends and Developments”, Chambers and Partners Practice Guides